-The insurance company, Codan Forsikring A/S owns 100% of the shares in the Company, and is owned by RSA Insurance Group plc via intermediary companies.
-Details of the legal structure are shown below, as at the end of the reporting period.
+The insurance company, Codan Forsikring A/S owns 100% of the shares in the Company and is owned by RSA Insurance Group plc via intermediary company.
+Details of the legal structure, as at the end of the reporting period are shown below.